joyeusenoelle/simple-procgen/README.md

 Initial work based on [this tutorial](https://gamedevelopment.tutsplus.com/tutorials/generate-random-cave-levels-using-cellular-automata--gamedev-9664).

+## Installation

+This script requires the Pillow package.
+You can install it with

+`pip3 install Pillow`

+## Running

 It takes the following flags:

 * --width *x*: the width of the map. *x* must be a positive integer.
 See below.